 The prasadam distributed here is only the sand, scooped out of the sanctum ground where the image of the deity in enshrined.
-The sanctum is a sand surface and is always wet.
-The sand is black in colour for six months and white in colour for the remaining six months.
+The sanctum is a sand surface and is always moist.
+The sand is black in color for six months and white in color for the remaining six months.

 Worshipping Speciality of Nagaraja Temple

 * Worshipping in this temple gives relief from the adverse effects of Serpent Planets Rahu and Kethu.

 * People facing Naga Doshas, perform milk abhisegam (anointing) to Nagaraja.

 * Married couples without child worship here to get child boon.

 * Worshipping in this Temple is believed to cure skin diseases.

 * There are many Serpent idols below the Sacred Fig Tree (Peepul Tree / Peepal Tree / Pipal Tree / Arasa Maram – அரச மரம்) in the east of the temple.
 It is believed that pouring milk on these statues of serpents and worshiping will cure diseases and also prayers will be fulfilled.

 There are many stories about the history of this Temple.
 Anyhow no proper records are available.

 According to legend, a woman was cutting grass in the field.
 At that time, blood oozed from the ground.
 The woman was scared and she immediately ran to the village and informed them.
 Villagers came to the spot and they found there a five headed Serpent idol.
 The villagers immediately cleaned the ground and built a small thatched shrine for the idol and worshipped there.